SAG

 PSI uses part of bike mass, rebound follows rider mass, and LSC/HSC get a separate heavy-bike correction.

 Pick the real riding use, not the bike label.
-This sets the SAG target, rebound and the general support level.
 If you don't ride a bike park or race — pick Trail.

 Set the real sag in the green target zone first.
 Rebound and LSC/HSC only make sense after this measurement.